 This works on a variety of Android phones, it gives you the ability to access your money via contactless payments.

 For people who have Samsung phones in the US, there’s Samsung Pay, this works in a similar manner.

 Nevertheless, the NFC features and functionalities on phones are not limited to payments.
 There’s Ice Cream Sandwich and Android Beam which was released in 2011.

 These NFC platforms make it simple to transfer contacts, photos, and directions by holding two phones together.

 NFC functionality on the iPhone is limited, it’s only usable for Apple Pay from the iPhone 6 onward.
-It’s very much like Android Pay because it’s an app which gives you the ability to link up your credit/debit card and use your phone via contactless readers.
+It’s very much like Android Pay because it’s an app that gives you the ability to link up your credit/debit card and use your phone via contactless readers.

 It makes no difference what type of phone you have because more and more business places are supporting contactless payments via your phone’s NFC chip.

 NFC tags are being built into informational kiosks and posters, they are used to transmit additional information.
 It’s similar to scanning a QR code that can trigger a map, a discount coupon, or a web page.

 There are some Bluetooth headphones and speakers which display the NFC logo.
 This means that you can connect to the NFC-enabled device a bit faster by holding your phone close to it in comparison to manually making the connection.